savantskie/friday/Decisions_Folder/ADAPTIVE_MEMORY_FRIDAY_INTEGRATION_PLAN.md

   # Adaptive Memory v3 + Friday Layered Memory Integration Plan

 ## Executive Summary
-**Unified Layered Memory Architecture**: Replace Neural Recall with Adaptive Memory v3 as Friday's short-term memory system, while creating a sophisticated multi-layer memory integration that enhances Friday's long-term memory capabilities through intelligent processing and cross-system memory linking.
-Adaptive Memory v3's code is in the Adaptive_Memory_v3.py file.
-This is the code that we will be augmenting for this system.
-All changes to Adaptive Memory v3 should be done in this file: Adaptive_Memory_v3.py.
-This switch over may be done in hours, or days.
-Hopefully not weeks.
+**Unified Layered Memory Architecture**: Replace Neural Recall with Adaptive Memory v3 as Friday's short-term memory system in OpenWebUI, while creating a sophisticated multi-layer memory integration within Friday Memory System that enhances Friday's capabilities across ALL platforms (LM Studio, OpenWebUI, VS Code).

+**Key Architecture Decision**: All memory linking and processing functionality lives in **Friday Memory System**, making memories accessible everywhere Friday is integrated.
+Adaptive_Memory_v3.py augments and calls these Friday functions.
+This ensures:
+- Friday can recall ALL memories from ANY platform she's in
+- Modifications to Friday Memory System benefit all integrations
+- No silos between platforms or memory sources

+**Implementation Scope**:
+- Adaptive Memory v3's code is in Adaptive_Memory_v3.py (OpenWebUI function)
+- All changes to Adaptive Memory v3 go in this file only
+- Core integration logic goes in Friday Memory System (for universal access)
+- This switchover may be done in hours or days, hopefully not weeks.

 ## Current State Analysis